-According to your passenger rights as defined by European Regulation 261, you may have the right to compensation of up to €600 for any flight delays or cancellations which prevent you from boarding your connection.
+According to your passenger rights as defined by EC261, you may have the right to compensation of up to €600 for any flight cancellations or delays which prevent you from boarding your connection.

-There are a few preconditions that need to be met to be eligible for compensation for your missed connection.
+There are a few criteria that need to be met to be eligible for compensation for your missed connection.

 Therefore, we strongly recommend that you make a note of your actual arrival time at your final destination.

-- The airline is responsible for the delay or cancellation.
+- The airline is responsible for the flight disruption

-In other words, they were not due to bad weather conditions, airport strikes or other extraordinary circumstances.
+In other words, you did not miss your connecting flight due to bad weather conditions, airport strikes or other extraordinary circumstances.
 Technical issues, however, are not considered extraordinary circumstances as they are within the airline’s responsibility to prevent.
 In this case, you may still be eligible for compensation.

-- You flew with an EU airline or the flight departs from an EU airport.
+- You flew with an EU airline or the flight departed from an EU airport

 How much compensation can I claim?